-A double whammy: Sunset Shimmer tells human Snips and Snails to get dirt on Twilight like they did for 'the last girl who thought she could challenge me'.
-Later, human Fluttershy remarks that Shimmer did the same thing to someone who ran against her at the 'Spring Fling' dance.
-Turns out it was human Rarity, who at the end of the movie, remarks that she expects an apology for 'last spring's debacle'
+A double whammy: Sunset Shimmer tells Snips and Snails to get dirt on Twilight like they did for "the last girl who thought she could challenge me".
+Later, Fluttershy remarks that Shimmer did the same thing to someone who ran against her at the "Spring Fling" dance.
+Turns out it was Rarity, who at the end of the movie, remarks that she expects an apology for "last spring's debacle".

 Cat Smile: In a blink-and-you'll-miss-it moment during Pinkie's solo in the "Helping Twilight Win the Crown" musical, Pinkie manages to give a faint one while moving towards the camera.